-The environmental case for tackling food waste is increasingly hard to ignore.
+The sustainability case for tackling food waste is increasingly hard to ignore.
 Unconsumed food, including losses at pre-consumer levels, is associated with 8-10% of greenhouse gas emissions according to United Nations calculations.

 Arguably, the single greatest burden to our planet is food production, food handling and waste management.
 The airline industry necessarily shares this burden.
 And if the climate crisis is not enough motivation to tackle inefficiencies in the system, the business implications surely are.
 The forward-thinking airlines are turning to innovative tech tools that harness artificial intelligence and data analytics for solutions.